Lamer87/Space_Engineers_DLC_unlocker/README.md

 Example: C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\

 To download the archive, click on the green "Code" button and then on "Download zip".
-Or download it from [MEGA.nz](https://mega.nz/file/OVATzSRQ#CK0PE4lREO5panNIModG2zLOZ0TXQl-jNMd5vc-0fBg)
+Or download it from [MEGA.nz]()

 If some minor bug patches prevents proper operation of the game, let me know in the discussion tab.
 Otherwise, I will update the unlocker with the next major release (I'm currently not playing due to summer job).

+If you want to edit the files yourself, be careful because with each update, small changes are made in almost all the files,
+so it is NOT enough to edit only the last file added by the DLC.

 ---